CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 ### Scaler

-Looks at the busyness level and the queue of items to process of a service in Redis Volatile, check the available resources in kubernetes then determine the optimal amount of each services that should run right now to get through the current load of files to process.
-Instruct kubernetes orchestrator to load or unload service container accordingly.
+Looks at the busyness level and the queue of items to process of a service in Redis volatile, check the available resources on the host(s) then determine the optimal amount of each services that should run right now to get through the current load of files to process.
+This would be the component to instruct Kubernetes or Docker to load or unload service container accordingly.

 ![Scaler](./images/Scaler.png)

 ### Statistics

-Every our, the statistics container runs facet queries in the datastore to find out how many time heuristics/signatures where used and save those stats into the respective signatures/heuristics in the datastore.
+Every hour, the statistics container runs facet queries in the datastore to find out how many times heuristics/signatures were used and save those stats into the respective signatures/heuristics in the datastore.

 ### Updating the system

 To keep the system up-to-date, there are two critical components that comes into play:

-* Updater: to update the different containers in the system
+- Updater: to update the different containers in the system
-* Service update container: to update the different signature set of a given service
+- Service update container: to update the different signature set of a given service

 #### Updater

-The updater checks external docker registries for new containers (acr, dockerhub... ).
-When new containers are found, it launches the new container in kubernetes to register the service.
-Then it notifies scaler via Redis volatile that a new service version is available.
-Scaler instruct kubernetes to replace all old service version with the new service version be re-creating the service containers.
+The Updater checks external container registries (Azure Container Registry, DockerHub, Harbor, ... ) for new container image for a sevice based on the tag.
+When new image versions are found, it launches the new ephemeral container to register the service.
+It then notifies Scaler via Redis volatile that a new service version is available.
+Scaler instructs Kubernetes / Docker to replace all service instances with the new service version by re-creating the service containers.

-#### Service updater
+#### Service Updater

 Each service that updates the signatures or safelist has it's own updater.
-Only one update is launched for all associated services.
-The service updater fetches updates from external links defined in its configuration (git, http ...).
-It then saves the updated signature/safelist to the database via the internal-ui container.
-The internal-ui container is an API server dedicated to processing requests for core components.
+Only one updater is launched for all associated services.
+The Service Updater fetches updates from external links defined in its configuration (git, HTTP, ...).
+It then saves the updated signature/safelist to the database via the internal UI container.
+The internal UI container is an API server dedicated to processing requests for core components.
+This container's API isn't accessible outside of the system unlike the UI container that the Frontend uses.

-When the services launch, they pull their signature set from the service updater which in turn ask the internal-ui for the signatures.
+When the services launch, they pull their signature set from the service updater which in turn asks the internal UI for the signatures committed to the database.

 ![Updater](./images/updater.png)